keymask/keymask-js/README.md

 ## Usage

-The module exports three classes, `Keymask`, `Generator` (the LCG) and `Base41` (the encoder).
+The module exports three classes, `Keymask`, `Generator` (the LCG) and `KeymaskEncoder` (the base41 encoder).
 For basic use cases, the main `Keymask` class should be all you need, as it provides a unified interface to the other two.

 The `Keymask` class constructor can be passed an object containing various optional settings, as outlined in the following sections.
 The default